dwnoble/agent-toolkit/packages/datacommons-test-agents/README.md

-# Data Commons Sample Agents
+# Data Commons Test Agents

-This directory contains a collection of sample agents built using the [Google Agent Development Kit (ADK)](https://github.com/google/agent-development-kit).
+This directory contains a collection of test agents built using the [Google Agent Development Kit (ADK)](https://github.com/google/agent-development-kit).
 These agents demonstrate how to interact with the Data Commons API to perform various tasks.

 ## Prerequisites